Skip to contents

 Use a different input data set

 In the first example we used the exact same data as was used for the estimation.
 This is a common way to produce a VPC, and we saw the advantage that the user does not risk making mistakes in preparing the data set for the simulations.
 However, it may be of interest to include additional data or even a different data set in the simulation.
 It could be including data points that were excluded in estimation (like samples below the quantification limit) or a separate study that was not included in the model.
-All you have to do is to read the data you want and provide it in NMsim’s data argument.
+There are at least two ways you can achieve this

 set.seed(43)